 So far I’ve been looked at gormlessly by tenants each time I’ve handed over an EPC during a viewing.
 I almost feel embarrassed doing it because I can always anticipate the tenant’s response (it’s always the same, so far).

 Sure, if ‘PROPERTY A’ will cost X amount more to keep warm than ‘PROPERTY B’ because it’s less energy efficient, I’d like to know.
 I’m all for energy efficiency and reducing costs.
 Bring it on!

 However, when you’re employing someone to measure the energy efficiency of a property and documenting the results using multi-coloured graphs on high quality printing paper for an audience that doesn’t have a bloody clue, you need to ask yourself, who’s really raping mother-nature here?

 My problem is that the Government introduced a law which the main beneficiaries are, in general, completely oblivious to.
-What’s the bloody point?
+So what’s the bloody point?
 Riddle me that, Batman.

 The way I see it is, EPCs are a good idea in principle, but a good idea without understanding or acknowledgement is pointless.

 Just to reiterate, landlords are required to obtain an Energy Performance Certificate (EPC) per property.
 Follow the link for more details on when, why, how and where you can purchase them from.